TillDev/ToDoList/README.md

 4. Link MySQL during swift build

-  `swift build -Xswiftc -I/usr/local/include/mysql -Xlinker -L/usr/local/lib`
+  `swift build -Xswiftc -I/usr/local/include/mysql -Xlinker -L/usr/local/lib -Xswiftc -DNOJSON`

 -I tells the compiler where to find the MySQL header files, and -L tells the linker where to find the library.
 This is required to compile and run on macOS.